-Of course, Québec’s vast territory includes fantastic cross-country skiing, dogsledding, cross-country skating, and snowshoeing terrain, too.
+Of course, Québec’s vast territory includes fantastic cross-country skiing, dogsledding, cross-country skating and snowshoeing terrain, too.

 Mention Charlevoix to a Québecker and the response is usually a wistful sigh because of the region’s spectacular natural beauty (matched with delicious flavour trails).

 Take Le Massif, a mountain with an annual snowfall of 645 cm, where 70% of the skiable terrain features snowmaking facilities.

-Skiers are forgiven if they feel they’re flying over the mountain into the ultramarine waters of the St. Lawrence River (St. Laurent en français), because the dramatic elevation creates a startling trick of the eye.
+Skiers are forgiven if they feel they’re flying over the mountain into the ultramarine waters of the St. Lawrence River (St. Laurent en français) because the dramatic elevation creates a startling trick of the eye.

 Even getting to Le Massif is one sweet trip because a “ski train” whisks you from Québec City east, along the shores of the St. Lawrence River, to drop you off at the base of the slopes.
-Easy peasy.

 The triptych Le Massif project (mountain resort, train and hotel) are the brainchild of former Cirque du Soleil founder Daniel Gauthier, so you can rest assured each element of the Le Massif experience is world-class delightful.

-This city’s red-toqued (hatted) mascot who sports not only a broad smile, but also one of Québec’s famous ceinture fléchées.
+This city’s red-toqued (hatted) mascot who sports not only a broad smile but also one of Québec’s famous ceinture fléchées.

 These colourful, hand-woven “cummerbunds” were worn by coureurs-des-bois, those early trappers and explorers who explored Canada’s hinterland during the fur trade era.
-(And yes, they make an authentic souvenir of Québec.)

 What are my top recommendations for Carnival activities?
 Take in the night-time canoe race through the streets of the UNESCO World Heritage City, where teams of canoeists carry their canoes to the St. Lawrence River along cobblestone streets.

-Cheer them on – and next day, watch the teams compete as they race from the Québec side of the river to Lévis (city on the opposite embankment) and back again.
+Cheer them on – and the next day, watch the teams compete as they race from the Québec side of the river to Lévis (city on the opposite embankment) and back again.

 As they paddle, they have to jump out, haul their canoe over ice floes, jump back in, and so on.

-Other events dear to my heart include horse ski-joring and other snowy competitions, cross-country skiing, and tubing on the historic Plains of Abraham.
+Other events dear to my heart include horse skijoring and other snowy competitions, cross-country skiing, and tubing on the historic Plains of Abraham.

 Meanwhile, a half-hour’s drive north of the city find Mont Sainte Anne where you can fat bike, x-country and downhill ski, board, paraglide, skate, view a ski museum, go ice canyoning – and then relax in a spa.

 Actually, Mont Sainte Anne is where I learned to “mush” – drive dogs behind a sled – and it was so much fun I’ve done it often, since.

 Their happy dance is infectious: I mean, how can’t you grin from ear to ear just like them, seeing them strain at their harnesses in their eagerness to run through the deep, snowy and forested trails?

-I’ll be honest with you: I’ve not yet been but it is a classic Québec destination about which I’ve heard great things, with its 593 elevation and vertical drop of 345 m.
+I’ll be honest with you: I’ve not yet been but it is a classic Québec destination about which I’ve heard great things, with its 593 m elevation and a vertical drop of 345 m.